ChrisMeyer7088/GiftMe/README.md

-# FillMyTime
+# GiftMe
-A ToDo List Application using the MEAN stack
+A Gift Exchange Application using the MEAN stack